Fever After Vaccines- What Is Normal? | Clear Vaccine Facts

 Several vaccines have a higher likelihood of triggering fever as a side effect:

-- DTaP (Diphtheria, Tetanus, Pertussis): Mild fevers often occur within 24 hours post-shot.
+• DTaP (Diphtheria, Tetanus, Pertussis): Mild fevers often occur within the first few days after the shot.

-- Influenza vaccine: Some individuals may experience mild fever within 24 hours.
+• Influenza vaccine: Some individuals may experience mild fever within the first day or two.

-- Varicella (Chickenpox) vaccine: May cause fever 7-14 days later.
+• Varicella (Chickenpox) vaccine: May cause fever days to weeks later in a smaller percentage of recipients.

-Not all vaccines cause fever equally; some inactivated vaccines like hepatitis B rarely induce this reaction.
+Not all vaccines cause fever equally; some, such as hepatitis B vaccine, are less likely to trigger this reaction.

 Duration and Intensity: What’s Typical?

-The intensity of post-vaccine fevers varies widely but generally remains mild to moderate:
+The intensity of post-vaccine fevers varies, but most remain mild to moderate:

 Most fevers resolve without treatment but can be managed with acetaminophen or ibuprofen if discomfort arises.
 Aspirin should never be used in children due to Reye’s syndrome risk.